 A Personal MemoirThe One and Only Babe.
-Back when I was a kid, the photograph of George Herman "Babe" Ruth posted on the left appeared on a full page of the Sunday colored section of the New York Daily News.
+Back when I was a kid, a photograph of George Herman "Babe" Ruth appeared on a full page of the Sunday colored section of the New York Daily News.
 According to the text that accompanied it, the photo had originally been published on Babe Ruth Day in 1947 and was now being printed again because of the many requests by the readership.
 The page was carefully clipped from the paper and placed in a frame that hung in my room throughout my boyhood.
 I still have it.
 As I sit here at my computer terminal pounding away at the keys, all I have to do is turn my head about 66° to the left to revisit my youth when baseball, especially Yankees baseball, meant as much to me as the air I breathed.
 Somewhere along the line, I also placed within the frame a postcard won at an amusement park arcade picturing Ruth's Hall of Fame plaque.
 Unanchored, it slides around whenever I take the frame from the wall.
 Though he had died when I was still an infant, The Babe was my hero.
 I read every book about him in the library and poured over the Red Book like it held the secrets of the ages.
 I knew all his records and his stats.
 There are many wonderful biographies posted on the internet.
 What follows is the text that accompanies the photo hanging on my wall.
 Some of details are no longer true, but that does nothing to diminish the Babe of my memory.

 MLB baseball player Babe Ruth's forte was hitting homers.
 He led the American League in round-trippers 10 times, and tied for the lead twice.
 The largest lifetime total in baseball history is his 714.
 Babe's most spectacular homer was the called shot he blasted in the '32 series with Chicago.
 Greatest of all his achievements is the season record that still stands: 1927 60 home runs.